imyoungmin/NED/README.md

 ## Introduction ##

-We present a proposed method to solve the problem of **Named Entity Disambiguation**.
+We present a method to solve the problem of **Named Entity Disambiguation**.
 Our approach is based on the foundations provided in the following research papers:
 - _Graph Ranking for Collective Named Entity Disambiguation_, by Alhelbawy, A., and Gaizauskas, R. 2014.
 - _Linking Named Entities in Tweets with Knowledge Base via User Interest Modeling_, by Shen, W., Wang, J.,